Judge finds owners of Iran-linked tower violate U.S. laws

-NEW YORK A federal judge ruled on Wednesday that the owners of a New York City skyscraper at the center of a long-running dispute violated U.S. laws against doing business with Iran.
+NEW YORK, Sept 11 A federal judge ruled on Wednesday that the owners of a New York City skyscraper at the center of a long-running dispute violated U.S. laws against doing business with Iran.

 The ruling, which is likely to be appealed, could result in the building, 650 Fifth Avenue, being seized by the U.S. government.